DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 In either case, you should see an error statement in the `R Markdown` pane.
 Make sure you undo the changes.

 ### start the prose and use inline code

+In my very first draft of the report file, the heading and introduction below were right at the top of the file.
+The code we just completed came later, as I worked out what variables I wanted to assign to support reproducibility.

 ![](../resources/images/text-icon.png)<!-- -->